RebeccaSchwab/CompSci-Databases_course/README.md

 # CompSci-Databases_course
 This is code from the Codecademy Computer Science path, Databases course.
-THis is code from off-platform projects with light guidance from the course materials.
+THis is code from the portfolio project of the course, where we built a database from scratch.
+This is my sample school database